Clients undergoing Thai yoga massage experience a deep sense of stretching and relaxation.

 You don’t need to be highly flexible to have a Thai massage.
 The massage therapist will guide your body through various stretches and poses to improve flexibility and release tension.
 They will also alter the pressure and intensity of the massage to meet your specific demands and level of comfort.
 However, it is always better to consult a doctor for medical ailments or concerns.

-- Late Cancellation Fee: You will be charged a £65 cancellation fee if you cancel your appointment less than 24 hours in advance.
+• Late Cancellation Fee: You will be charged a £65 cancellation fee if you cancel your appointment with less than 24 hours’ notice.

-- No-Show Policy: No-shows will be charged the full-service fee.
+• No-Show Policy: A no-show will be charged the full service fee.

 This policy is designed to minimise the impact of cancellations on our business and other clients, while acknowledging that life happens.
-We appreciate your understanding in helping contribute to our continued success.
+We appreciate your understanding and your contribution to our continued success.

-- Relieves stress and anxiety: Thai Massage techniques can soothe your nervous system, ease muscle tension, and increase blood circulation, all of which can help alleviate stress and anxiety.
+• Stress and anxiety relief: Techniques soothe the nervous system, ease muscle tension, and increase blood circulation, reducing stress and anxiety.

-- Reduces muscle pain and stiffness: Thai massage uses stretching and pressure techniques to help release muscle tension and knots, alleviating discomfort.
+• Muscle pain and stiffness reduction: Stretching and pressure techniques release muscle tension and knots, alleviating discomfort.

-- Improves mobility and flexibility: Thai Massage focuses on stretching, twisting, and compressing the body, which can help increase flexibility and improve joint mobility.
+• Improved mobility and flexibility: Focusing on stretching, twisting, and compressing the body increases flexibility and joint mobility.

-- Boosts energy and immune function: Thai Massage increases blood circulation, promotes a healthy immune response, and enhances energy levels.
+• Boosted energy and immune function: Increased blood circulation, a healthy immune response, and enhanced energy levels.

-Note that results may vary depending on the individual and the specific techniques used in the massage.
+Results may vary depending on the individual and the techniques used.

 It is important not to eat a heavy meal, drink alcohol, or take a hot bath after a Thai massage.
 Consuming a large meal can cause indigestion, and alcohol can dehydrate you.
-Taking a hot bath can cause your muscles to relax too much, reducing the effectiveness of the massage.
+Taking a hot bath can relax your muscles too much, reducing the massage’s effectiveness.

 We’ve compiled a list of ten (9) things you shouldn’t do after a massage.

-For general wellness and stress alleviation, you should get a Thai Massage at least once a month.
+For general wellness and stress relief, consider getting a Thai Massage at least once a month.
 This can be adjusted based on your body’s needs, lifestyle, goals, and specific health conditions.
 If you’re frequently in pain or stressed, you might start with more sessions (e.g., biweekly or monthly) until relief, then reduce to every few weeks or monthly for maintenance.
 Ultimately, consult a massage therapist for a personalised plan.

 While Thai Massage can benefit most people, certain health conditions may prevent or limit a person from receiving it, such as: